CrispenGari/animal-sound-classification/README.md

 4. For the `KEY` type `audio` and select the audio you want to predict under `value`
 5. Click send

-If everything went well you will get the following response depending on the face you have selected:
+If everything went well you will get the following response depending on the audio you have selected:

 ```json
 {